lardemua/robotiq_2finger_grippers/README.md

+# Installation (LARDEMUA)

+We must add the location of the scr files to the PYTHONPATH env variable, e.g. add this to your .bashrc:

+    export PYTHONPATH=~/catkin_ws/src/calibration/robots/robotiq_2finger_grippers/robotiq_2f_gripper_control/src/robotiq_2f_gripper_control:$PYTHONPATH

 This package contains the necesary files to connect and control the Robotiq 2 finger adaptive grippers (85mm and 140mm stroke) of the `C` series through a **USB port using the Modbus RTU communication protocol**.
 (Currently only URDF descriptions of models C3 are available)

 ![C3 models](https://user-images.githubusercontent.com/8356912/52115661-78872b00-260f-11e9-8eb3-960747131df6.jpg)